 If you have time to roast red bell peppers (and find Aleppo and Urfa pepper if you don’t already have them in your pantry), you have time to whip up this cheesy, sweet-hot, addictive dip.
 Get our Whipped Feta with Sweet and Hot Peppers recipe.

 Otherwise, you could go with classic hummus, but bump it up with add-ins like spinach and basil for something special.
-A good quality store-bought brand can also work.
+A good quality store-bought brand can also work as a base; just doctor with a few extra ingredients, decant it into a bowl, and no one will know the difference unless you tell them.
 Get our Spinach and Basil Hummus recipe.

 For the least amount of effort, simply stir some scallions and fresh herbs (try sage for the occasion) into cream cheese and sour cream.
 Quick, easy, eternal.
 Get our Cream Cheese and Herb Dip recipe.